1And all of them got up and brought him before Pilate.

 42And he said, “Jesus, remember me when you come in your kingdom.”

-43And he said to him, “Truly I say to you today, you will be with me in the Paradise.”b
+43And he said to him, “Truly I say to you today, you will be with me in the Paradise.”c

-44And it was now about the sixth hour, and darkness came over the whole land until the ninth hour,c
+44It was now about the sixth hour, and darkness came over the whole land until the ninth hourd

-46And Jesus, crying with a loud voice, said, “Father, into your hands I commit my spirit.”d And having said this, he breathed his last.
+46And Jesus, crying with a loud voice, said, “Father, into your hands I commit my spirit.”e And having said this, he breathed his last.

 47And when the centurion saw what had happened, he glorified God, saying, “Certainly this was a righteous man.”

-48And all the multitudes that assembled together for this spectacle, when they saw the things that had happened, began to return, beating their chests.
+48And all the crowds that had come together for this spectacle, when they saw what had happened, began to return home, beating their chests.

 49And all those who knew him, and the women who accompanied him from Galilee, were standing at a distance watching these things.